Plans starting at: $39.95

 Equipment rental fees are optional, self-installation is free for WOW!

 All WOW! plans come with a free self-installation kit.
-If for any reason you’re not comfortable with self-installation, you can get pro installation for $50.
-Though most plans will allow you to rent a modem/router from WOW! for about $14/month, you also have the option to supply your own equipment.
-This choice may be better for your budget if you plan to have service for more than a year.
-Just make sure you check with WOW! to be sure your router has compatible specs.EarthLink Experience & Support
+If, for any reason, you’re not comfortable with self-installation, you can get pro installation for $50.
+WOW! now offers a free WiFi modem with your plan.
+You also have the option to supply your own equipment--just make sure you check with WOW! to be sure your router has compatible specs.EarthLink Experience & Support

 Earthlink is known above all for superior customer service